quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>retrieves full information of an event (UC:15)</u>.
 2. User requests to remove the event from the list.
-3. TC removes the event from the list and displays the message `"Successfully removed event <event_name>."`
+3. TC removes the event from the list and displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
 User inputs an empty event name.
     * 2a1.
-TC displays the error message: `"Event name cannot be empty!!!"`
+TC displays an error message.

       Use case resumes at step 2.

 * 2b.
 User inputs a non-existent event name.
     * 2b1.
-TC displays the error message: `"Sorry!!!
-We could not find <event_name> in the event list."`
+TC displays an error message.

       Use case resumes at step 2.